s-t-e-v/zozor-travel-diary/README.md

-# Frontend Mentor - Product preview card component solution
+# Openclassrooms - Zozor travel diary hands-on

-This is a solution to the [Hands-on work: create a web site step by step (TP : Créez un site pas à pas) on Openclassroms Mentor](https://openclassrooms.com/fr/courses/1603881-apprenez-a-creer-votre-site-web-avec-html5-et-css3/1606688-tp-creez-un-site-pas-a-pas).
+This is a solution to the [Hands-on work: create a web site step by step (TP : Créez un site pas à pas) on Openclassroms](https://openclassrooms.com/fr/courses/1603881-apprenez-a-creer-votre-site-web-avec-html5-et-css3/1606688-tp-creez-un-site-pas-a-pas).

 ## Table of contents